keshavkumar03/Smart_monitoring_system/README.md

 ## Overview

-The Smart Agricultural Monitoring System is a project designed to monitor environmental conditions using sensors and publish the data to an MQTT broker.
+The Smart Agricultural Monitoring System is a Hackathon project designed to monitor environmental conditions using sensors and publish the data to an MQTT broker.
 This system utilizes an ESP8266 microcontroller to interface with a DHT22 temperature and humidity sensor and a soil moisture sensor.
 The collected data is published to an MQTT topic and stored in a MongoDB database.

 ## Components